slemus9/HoTTEST-Summer-School/Agda/Exercises/03-Exercises-Worked.lagda.md

 What is the statement of `is-minimal-element-suc` under the Curry-Howard interpretation?

-Answer: it says that given a subset of ℕ (i.e. a decidable type family P), then for all natural numbers m, if m + 1 is in the subset and if m is a lower bound for the shifted-down type family--and if 0 is not in the subset--then m + 1 is a lower bound for P. In other words, if your successor is in the subset and you're a lower bound for the shifted-down-by-one subset, then your successor is a lower bound for the subset (and therefore implicitly a minimal element)--as long as we didn't throw out an element of the subset when shifting it down by one.
+Answer: it says that given a subset of $mathbb{N}$ (i.e. a decidable type family `P`), then for all natural numbers $m$, if $m + 1$ is in the subset and if $m$ is a lower bound for the shifted-down type family—and if $0$ is not in the subset—then $m + 1$ is a lower bound for P. In other words, if your successor is in the subset and you're a lower bound for the shifted-down-by-one subset, then your successor is a lower bound for the subset (and therefore implicitly a minimal element)--as long as we didn't throw out an element of the subset when shifting it down by one.

 Prove this lemma.